NioTheFirst/ScType/README.md

 The abstract type as introduced by Fig. 6 in our paper is defined in `ExtendedType.py`.
 It provides additional information to variables, such as token units, scaling factor, and financial type.

+In particular, for every variable intermediate representation (IR) produced by Slither, there is a field, `extok`, that contains the ExtendedType object defined in `ExtendedType.py`.

+For development or debugging, simply inputting the following python code `print({var}.extok)` where `{var}` is a variable IR will display information about the variable including the three aforementioned attributes, as well as fields and addresses.

 ## Type File Parsing

 The type file provides initial abstract types for select global variables or function parameters.